nellore/Cookiecutter/README.md

-# Cookiecutter: a k-mer based read filtration and extraction tool
+# Cookiecutter: a tool for kmer-based read filtering and extraction

 Cookiecutter is a computational tool for filtering reads by their matches to specified k-mers.
 Originally it was created to